Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Brazil nuts are gluten-free, which is important for people with celiac disease.

 Brazilian high-calorie product.
 100 grams contain 656 calories.
-Their high calorie content is due to monounsaturated fatty acids, mainly oleic acid, which increases the content good cholesterol in blood.
+Their high calorie content is due to monounsaturated fatty acids, mainly oleic acid, which increases the content good cholesterol in the blood.

 Benefits of Brazil nuts for the body

-Based chemical composition Brazil nut, it is difficult to overestimate its benefits for the human body.
+Based on chemical composition Brazil nut, it is difficult to overestimate its benefits for the human body.
 They:

 Improves the functioning of the digestive system;